AI Tools Deep Dive

 Both are agentic coding tools.
 Both read your codebase, make changes, and iterate on errors.
 The core differences come down to architecture, workflow, and where each tool excels.

 Context.
 Claude Code operates inside your terminal session.
 It sees your working directory, your git state, your running processes.
-Codex sees a snapshot of your repo.
+Codex CLI sees the selected local checkout, while cloud tasks see the repository and configured environment.
 Claude Code can chain commands, install tools, and interact with MCP servers.
-Codex works within its container boundaries.

 TypeScript tooling.
 Both handle TypeScript well.
 Claude Code benefits from being able to run your dev server locally and verify changes in real time.
 Codex validates against your build configuration but cannot render a page or hit a local API.